-The initial survey (launched in 1796) of Connecticut’s WESTERN RESERVE was limited to lands east of the river because those to the west were still under Native American claim.
+The initial survey (launched in 1796) of Connecticut’s WESTERN RESERVE was limited to lands east of the river because those to the west were still under Native American (see AMERICAN INDIANS) claim.
 Areas west would legitimately open to settlement only after the Treaty of Fort Industry on July 4, 1805.
-Under the terms of the treaty, the eastern boundary of lands held by the Ottawa, Potawatomi, Chippewa, Wyandot, Munsee, Delaware and Shawnee tribes was moved from the Tuscarawas and Cuyahoga Rivers westward to a line 120 miles from Pennsylvania’s eastern border.
+Under the terms of the treaty, the eastern boundary of lands held by the Ottawa, Potawatomi, Chippewa, Wyandot, Munsee, Delaware and Shawnee tribes was moved from the Tuscarawas and CUYAHOGA RIVERs westward to a line 120 miles from Pennsylvania’s western border.
 The Tribes’ new eastern boundary thus became the westward edge of the Firelands of the Connecticut Western Reserve.

 Brooklyn Twp.’s first white settlement was on a picturesque slope in the area now occupied by RIVERSIDE CEMETERY and which, to this day, is known as Granger Hill.
 Little is known about the man called Granger other than that he was Canadian and that he left in 1815 after selling his property to Ozias Brainard who, in 1813, had settled along the Newburgh road in Brooklyn Twp’s southwest corner.